Category Archives: Reuss Royals

 Heinrich XXVII with his wife Elise, circa 1910; Credit – Wikipedia

-Upon the death of his father on March 29, 1913, Heinrich XXVII became the 5th Prince Reuss of Gera and the Regent of the Principality of Reuss-Greiz.
+When his father died on March 29, 1913, Heinrich XXVII became the 5th Prince Reuss of Gera and the Regent of the Principality of Reuss-Greiz.
 His reign was only five years long.
 After the German defeat in World War I, on November 11, 1918, Heinrich XXVII abdicated his position as 5th Prince Reuss of Gera and as Regent abdicated for the disabled Heinrich XXIV, 6th Prince Reuss of Greiz.
 The new government of Reuss-Gera made an agreement with Heinrich XXVII that granted him some castles and land.
 The territory encompassing the Principality of Reuss-Gera is now located within the German state of Thuringia.

 Heinrich XXVII during World War I; Credit – Wikipedia